DaxPrimathor/NeuroNerds_DEU/README.markdown

-# Robotic Person Social Media Platform for MechSys DEU
+# Robotic Persons Social Media Platform | MechSys DEU

 A social media platform for robotics enthusiasts, built with the MERN stack and Ballerina, designed to foster collaboration and innovation in the robotics community.
 The UI is structured as a centralized mind map (root-to-leaf) for intuitive navigation, tailored for MechSys DEU, a leader in robot innovation and manufacturing.